a4my/my-cheatsheets/javascript-advanced.md

 ## Sets

-• A set is collection of unique values
+• A set is a collection of unique values

 ```js
 const orderSet = new Set([